The Essential Introduction to Aboriginal Art (25 Facts)

 Australian Aboriginal art and culture is the oldest continuous tradition on the planet.
 In the last century it has also emerged as one of the world’s most important contemporary art movements.
 Whether on bark, canvas or in new media, Aboriginal artists have used art to express the power and beauty of their culture, across cultures: to show their enduring connection to, and responsibility for, ancestral lands and the continuity of their identities and beliefs.

-In our increasingly globalized world, this ability to speak across cultural borders without forsaking any of its distinctive identity makes Australian Aboriginal art some of the most innovative and challenging contemporary art being produced anywhere today.
+In our increasingly global world, this ability to speak across borders without forsaking any of its distinctive identity makes Australian Aboriginal art some of the most innovative contemporary art being produced anywhere today.

 1. Aboriginal people are diverse, and their art is too.